-The HBDRA was founded in 1994 as the Huntington Beach Downtown Residents Association.
-Today, we are a city-wide organization supporting residential quality of life issues throughout the City of Huntington Beach.
+HBDRA was founded in 1994 as the Huntington Beach Downtown Residents Association.
+Today, we are a city-wide organization supporting residential quality of life issues throughout the City of Huntington Beach, but still with an emphasis on our core constituency which is Downtown.

 As a community coalition of residents, business and community leaders, we operate solely by member volunteers and are supported financially by donations.